Logistics App Development Guide: How to Create an Application for Your Transportation Business

 Note: These are just some features and blocks that can be added to the Dashboard.
-We’ll shape this part of the Admin Panel according to the needs of your company.
+Your development team will shape it according to the needs of your company.

 The information on this screen is usually updated in real-time.
 It helps your management branch make timely decisions.

 Orders Management 📋

 Despite this logistics app development guide is focused on driver management, the Admin Panel capabilities go far beyond it.
 The Order Management Feature has two main goals: